 - Declutter your house.
 Keeping clutter off the floor can help you to avoid trips and falls.

 - Strengthen your ankle muscles.
 If you are prone to twisting your ankle, ask your doctor for exercises to help strengthen the supporting muscles of your ankle.

 Your doctor will examine your ankle to check for points of tenderness.
 The precise location of your pain can help determine its cause.

 Your doctor may move your foot into different positions to check your range of motion.
 You may be asked to walk for a short distance so that your doctor can examine your gait.

 If your signs and symptoms suggest a break or fracture, your doctor may suggest one or more of the following imaging tests.

 - X-rays.
 Most ankle fractures can be visualized on X-rays.
 The technician may need to take X-rays from several different angles so that the bone images won't overlap too much.
 Stress fractures often don't show up on X-rays until the break actually starts healing.

 - Computerized tomography (CT).
-CT scans take X-rays from many different angles and combine them to make cross-sectional images of internal structures of your body.
-CT scans can reveal more detail about the bone and the soft tissues that surround it, which may help your doctor determine the best treatment.
+CT takes X-rays from many different angles and combines them to make cross-sectional images of internal structures of your body.
+CT scans can reveal more detail about the injured bone and the soft tissues that surround it.
+A CT scan may help your doctor determine the best treatment for your broken ankle.